Nihon Falcom: History

 Nihon Falcom was founded by Masayuki Kato in 1981.
 They are credited with laying the foundations for the action role-playing and Japanese role-playing game genres.
-The name Falcom came from the Millennium Falcon and the final "n" was changed to an "m" to fit naming trends of that time.
-The word Nihon, taken after one of the native names of Japan, was added to make it sound more complete.
+The word Falcom comes from the Millennium Falcon; the "n" was changed to an "m" to fit the naming trends of the time.
+The word Nihon, one of the native names of Japan, was added to make the name sound complete.

 Falcom's first role-playing game (RPG) was Panorama Toh, released for the PC-8801 in 1983 and created by Yoshio Kiya, who would go on to create the Dragon Slayer and Brandish franchises.
 While its RPG elements were limited, lacking traditional statistical or leveling systems, the game featured real-time combat with a gun, bringing it close to the action RPG formula that Falcom would later be known for.
-Set on a desert island, the game's overworld is presented as a hex grid and featured a day-night cycle.
-There were also indigenous non-player characters (NPCs) who the player could choose to attack, have a conversation with, or give money for items, though NPCs could choose to run away with the money.
-In order to survive on the island, the player needs to find and consume rations, as every normal action consumes hit points.
-The island also has traps, which require calling for help and waiting for NPCs to help.
+Set on a desert island, the game's overworld was presented as a hex grid and featured a day-night cycle.
+There were also indigenous non-player characters (NPCs) whom the player could attack, talk with, or give money for items, though NPCs could choose to run away with the money.
+To survive on the island, the player needed to find and consume rations, as every normal action consumed hit points.
+The island also had traps, which required calling NPCs for help.
 The player could also be bit by snakes that poison and paralyze the player, requiring medicine to heal or calling for help from NPCs.

-Falcom eventually went on to create their flagship franchises, including the Dragon Slayer, The Legend of Heroes and Ys series.
-The original Dragon Slayer was responsible for setting the template for the action role-playing genre.
-Dragon Slayer II: Xanadu (1985) had more than 400,000 copies sold, making it the best-selling PC game up until that time.
+Falcom later went on to create its flagship franchises, including the Dragon Slayer, The Legend of Heroes and Ys series.
+The original Dragon Slayer set the template for the action role-playing genre.
+Dragon Slayer II: Xanadu (1985) sold more than 400,000 copies, making it the best-selling PC game up until that time.